top of page

 If these developments are not exposed and addressed let us all re-examine the situation at a later date for a good old session of 'Told You So.'

 Pay attention, question these sinister undisclosed actions and ensure Outstanding Universal Value is maintained.
-Up to this point we have only managed to be an easily silenced squeak trying to lobby political awareness and unite the broader River fraternity and conservation organisations.
+Up to this point we have only managed to be an easily silenced squeak trying to lobby political awareness and unite the broader Franklin River fraternity and conservation organisations.

 Keep Tassie Wild.